 The anonymous use of their comments in the needs assessment report

-The anonymous use of their comments to develop the partnership’s strategic plan and implementation process.
+The anonymous use of their comments to develop the Keystone Partnership’s strategic plan and implementation process.

 Focus groups with individuals with CCN will be informed that, should they choose to leave the focus group, will not need to return their gift card.

-An additional reminder of confidentiality will be made at the conclusion of each focus group, interview and survey.
+Surveys

+The survey email will discuss consent and inform participants that: Before you start the survey we would like to remind you that:

+You are participating because you want to.

+You do not need to share any identifying information, such as your name, age, where you live, where you work, or other such information.

+You don’t have to answer all the questions.
+Just answer the questions you are comfortable answering.

+You can stop the survey any time you want to.

+By clicking on the survey you give your consent to participate.

 Accessibility Considerations

-The collaboration is committed to providing fully reasonable accessible focus groups, surveys, and interviews for all participants throughout the needs assessment process.
+The Keystone Partnership is committed to providing fully reasonable accessible focus groups, surveys, and interviews for all participants throughout the needs assessment process.
 We will ensure accessibility to the best of our ability.
 Recruitment

 We will announce the availability of accommodations, upon request, while recruiting for the needs assessment, and while conducting interviews, surveys, and training.